samjaninf/OFN-User-Guide---Master/multi-farm-pre-orders.md

-# Multi-Farm Shop – OFN Setup Process
+# Multi-Producer Pre-Orders
-## What is a multi-farm shop?
+## What is the multi-producer pre-orders model?

-A Multi-farm shop is particular model of selling food direct from farmer to consumer.
+Multi-producer pre-orders is particular model of selling food direct from farmer to consumer.
 This model involves a collective of producers who are working together to sell their produce in the same online shop.
 By working together customers can access a greater variety of food in the one place, making it convenient.
 The producers will also work together to bring the food to customers at the same time, making pick-up convenient to the customer as well.

 ## What does it do?